Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 This has two methods

-- `.mossyBlock(String)`{: .language-javascript }: Accepts a string, sets the block this block will convert to when 'mossed'
+- `.mossyBlock(String)`{: .language-kube }: Accepts a string, sets the block this block will convert to when 'mossed'
-- `.mossyConversion(callback)`{: .language-javascript }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block
+- `.mossyConversion(callback)`{: .language-kube }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block
     - Defaults to `(container, needsWater) => (!needsWater || ☕FluidHelpers.isSame(container.minecraftLevel.getFluidState(container.pos.above()), ☕Fluids.WATER))`

 ##### Example